mswart/openvpn2dns/README.md

 A pure python DNS server serving the content of OpenVPN status files.
 It parses the status files of the OpenVPN server to extract the connected clients and their IP addresses.
-From theses data OpenVPN2DNS creates DNS zones and serving they as DNS server (using Python's twisted module).
+From theses data OpenVPN2DNS creates DNS zones and serves them as DNS server (using Python's twisted module).

 Afterwards all connected VPN clients have valid DNS entries.

-The server supports zone transfers (``AXFR``) and zone update notifies and can therefore used as master server.
+The server supports zone transfers (``AXFR``) and zone update notifies and can therefore used as master DNS server.

 Installation
 ------------

+### Debian/Ubuntu

+I provide a PPA at [ppa:malte.swart/openvpn2dns][ppa] for various Ubuntu Releases.
+The packages should also work for Debian.

+[ppa]: https://launchpad.net/~malte.swart/+archive/ubuntu/openvpn2dns "Startpage of that PPA at launchpad"

+### PyPI

+`openvpn2dns` is listed on [PyPI][pypi-openvpn2dns].
+With a python package manager like `pip` or `easy_install` you should be able to install openvpn2dns and all its dependencies except twisted.
+Twisted can also be installed via `pip`.
+But `openvpn2dns` only requires the `names` module from `twisted`, and you are not require to install the whole `twisted` module.
+On errors see the following manual section for openvpn2dns's requirements and who to get them.

+[pypi-openvpn2dns]: https://pypi.python.org/pypi/openvpn2dns "openvpn2dns Application in the Python Package Index"

+### Manual

-openvpn2dns depends on:
+`openvpn2dns` depends on:

-- Python 2.6 or 2.7 (but Python 2.6 support will likely be dropped in the nearer future)
+- Python 2.6 or 2.7 (but Python 2.6 support will likely be dropped in the nearer future); Python 3 is currently not possible, as twisted is only ported Python 3 at the moment.
-- [``twisted`` python module][twisted] - versions >= 10 working
+- [``Twisted`` python module][twisted] - versions >= 10 working
 - [``IPy`` python module][ipy] - at least versions >= 0.73 working

-[twisted]: https://pypi.python.org/pypi/Twisted/ "Twisted Module in Python Package Index"
+[twisted]: https://pypi.python.org/pypi/Twisted/ "Twisted Module in the Python Package Index"
-[ipy]: https://pypi.python.org/pypi/IPy/ "IPy Module in Python Package Index"
+[ipy]: https://pypi.python.org/pypi/IPy/ "IPy Module in the Python Package Index"

 On most system all dependencies are available via the package manager - look for package names like ``python``/``python2``/``python2.7``, ``python-twisted``/``python-twisted-names`` and ``python-ipy``.
 The twisted packages contains multiple submodules but openvpn2dns requires only the ``core`` part and the ``names`` submodule.
 You do not need to install the whole suite.

-Currently openvpn2dns is only available via source (but I administrative thinking about building Debian/Ubuntu packages), e.g.:
+Currently `openvpn2dns` is only available via source (but I administrative thinking about building Debian/Ubuntu packages), e.g.:

 ```
 git clone git://github.com/mswart/openvpn2dns.git